CyberGen49/discord-chatgpt-v2/README.md

             - number `short_side`: The short side length
             - number `long_side`: The long side length
         - number `tile_size`: The length of one side of a high-res image tile.
+    - object `audio`: Contains settings for [Audio understanding](https://ai.google.dev/gemini-api/docs/audio?lang=node) - supported only by `google` models
+        - boolean `enabled`: Set to `true` to allow supported models to process audio files.
+        - string[] `extensions`: An array of audio file extensions to allow the model to view.
+        - number `max_bytes`: The max size that audio files can be in order to be processed.
     - object `replacements`: Contains key-value pairs for strings to replace with other strings in model responses, where the key is the target string and the value is the replacement string.
 By default, this is used to replace common LaTeX control strings with their respective Unicode characters.
     - boolean `ignore_bots`: Whether or not bot messages (not from this bot) should be excluded from context provided to the model.
 - object `bot`: Contains settings for the Discord bot